Get to know our trainers...

 I helped teach puppy and basic obedience classes at Northern Tails Dog Training for a year and a half.

-I currently work at the Mat Su Animal Shelter as a shelter assistant for 13 years.
-I also created my own business; Rush to Tug Agility Leads where I hand make braided fleece dog leashes and tug toys as well as fleece lined collars, all custom with the dogs name.
+I worked at the Mat Su Animal Shelter as a shelter assistant for 13 years.
+I also created my own business; Rush to Tug Agility Leads where I hand made braided fleece dog leashes and tug toys as well as fleece lined collars, all custom with the dogs name.
 Its based online and ship all over the world. www.rushtotug.com

 I spent all my free time and money reading books, magazines, blogs, online articles, going to seminars, watching DVDs and YouTube videos all on dog training from some of the top trainers in the world.